hunterxcobby/Interview-Games/0-tic-tac-toe/README.md

 9. Define is_winner to determine the winner(true or false)
 10. Do that by checking if player is all X in all cells
 11. Print X wins and ask if they wanna play again
+12. If they want to play again, we need to reset the board and call for it again